Shulem B. Association Limited

 Governance and Leadership

 The charity operates with formal governance policies including complaints handling, risk management, safeguarding, volunteer management, and conflict of interest procedures.
-The organization employs staff and owns property, though specific staffing numbers are not publicly disclosed.
+The organisation employs staff and owns property, though specific staffing numbers are not publicly disclosed.

 How to Apply to Shulem B. Association Limited